 The BRI U\8 Card has software-selectable LT and NT (line terminal and network terminal) modes.
-It supports up to eight leased or BRI terminal extension (brite) applications.
-However, this card does not support sealing current, and it also does not provide DC terminations on any ports.
+It supports up to eight leased or BRI terminal extension applications.
+However, this card does not support sealing current, and it also does not provide metallic terminations according to ANSI specification on any ports.